Tax Planning in Philadelphia, PA

 • Use a Company Vehicle —

 Depending on the nature of your Philadelphia, PA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-There are two options for claiming this deduction:
+This deduction can be made in two ways:

 • Take the standard mileage deduction of 67 cents per mile for gas and electric vehicles; or